aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 with a pulsed-xenon light source (Ocean Optics, Dunedin, USA) and we used a diffuse 99% reflectance white standard (Spectralon WS-1-SL, Labsphere, North Sutton NH, USA).

-We applieda receptor-noise limited visual model [@vorobyev1998] of the European Blackbird (*T. merula*) visual system [@hart2000] in the *pavo* [@maia2019, p.
+We applied a receptor-noise limited visual model [@vorobyev1998] of the European Blackbird (*T. merula*) visual system [@hart2000] in the *pavo* [@maia2019, p.
 2]⁠ package in R v4.0.0 [@rcoreteam2020]⁠ to calculate avian-perceived